LegionerLeonid99/Site1/README.md

 ## 📧 Email Service

-The application includes an email service for contact forms and newsletters using SendGrid.
-Configure the SendGrid API key in the environment variables above.
+The application includes an email service for contact forms and newsletters using SMTP.
+Configure the SMTP settings in the environment variables above.

 ## 🐳 Docker